 In her free time, Angela volunteers in the community as a Long-term Care Ombudsman.
 She also enjoys watching classic cinema and sharing film trivia on social media.

 Program Volunteer Coordinator & Data Manager Jennifer Wilkins

-Jennifer joined Gilda’s Club Middle Tennessee in 2018 and is a part of the team that oversees the front desk and member relations at our Nashville Clubhouse.
+Jennifer joined Gilda’s Club Middle Tennessee in 2018 and is a part of the team that oversees the front desk; she also serves as Program’s volunteer coordinator and data manager.
 Originally from Ohio, she earned her Bachelor of Fine Arts degree from the Columbus College of Art and Design, then lived in the Washington DC area, and has called Nashville home since 1994.
 Previously, Jennifer spent more than 12 years with Vanderbilt University Medical Center, where she developed and managed medical education and cancer research programs.
 In addition to being a skilled business professional and fundraising and awareness volunteer, Jennifer is a talented artist and a champion of the power of expressive arts.

 Director of Marketing, Communications & Events Laura Alabed-Olsson

 Laura spent most of her childhood in Louisiana, but has called Nashville home since 2000.
 A graduate of the University of Alabama with a Bachelor of Arts degree in communication, she joined Gilda's Club Middle Tennessee in April 2018 after having spent a decade in healthcare and healthcare technology and, prior to that, nearly five years with the Nashville Symphony.
 When she's not busy helping Gilda's Club build awareness of its free cancer support program, Laura can be found cheering on the Nashville Predators, kayaking one of Middle Tennessee's beautiful rivers, volunteering for Tennessee Youth Symphony or The Village Nashville, or hanging out with her husband and kids.